Wael1122/waa/Neofetch-vs-Screenfetch.md

 I started adding new info functions, features, config options and neofetch now supported displaying info like Current Terminal Emulator, Terminal Emulator Font, Device Model (Name of laptop, etc) and much more.

+I'm still working on neofetch everyday and I'm still looking for ways to extend it further. :-)

 \[1\] https://github.com/dylanaraps/neofetch/issues/28